t-kodai0417/AccountGenerator-Japanese/README.md

 This is a account generator bot that is very easy for newbies to understand.
 There are comments in the source code of the [_main.py_](https://github.com/MicxYT/Discord-Account-Generator-Bot/blob/main/main.py) file.
 All you need to do to use the bot is to edit the info in the [_config.json_](https://github.com/MicxYT/Discord-Account-Generator-Bot/blob/main/config.json) file then add accounts in the [accounts](https://github.com/MicxYT/Discord-Account-Generator-Bot/tree/main/Accounts) folder.
 Then boom.
 Done

 - Account filenames need to be lowercased!
-- Join the [discord](https://discord.gg/3mD8Cvz6gQ) if you want a better bot
-- ✨Micx✨

 ## Features